txt/se25/docs/hw1.md

 1. Your team should create an organization on Github
 2. Crate a repo in that organization.
 Make it public.
 3. Find the  big green CODE button.
 Create a new workshop on main.
-4. Check you ahve the latest python (3.13).
+4. Check you have the latest python (3.13).
 If not, then in the terminal, install  python3.13 by running the following command (it is all on one line).
 Then check you have python3.13.
 ```sh
 sudo apt update -y; sudo  apt upgrade -y; sudo apt install software-properties-common -y; sudo add-apt-repository ppa:deadsnakes/ppa -y ; sudo apt update -y ; sudo apt install python3.13 -y